r00t-tsai/Remote-Desktop/README.md

 </div>
 A lightweight remote desktop application built entirely in C++ for Windows.
 It allows you to view the screen, listen to audio playbacks, and control the mouse and keyboard of another machine over WAN/LAN.

-This is one of my side projects back then that I forgot to upload when I was still in college practicing networking.
-This is not production-ready but only a proof-of-concept program that 100% works on private communication scenarios.

 ## Components
 ### Host
 * Listens for incoming connections on TCP ports 55000 (video) and 55001 (input).
 These values are the default ones, you can configure those yourself.